 It’s the stuff the professionals use!

-Day and night, vertebrate pests like possums, rabbits and rodents insidiously work away at spoiling property.
-They carry disease to livestock, ruin crops and threaten the health of humans and native wildlife.
+Day and night, pests like possums and rodents insidiously work away at spoiling property.
+They carry disease to livestock, ruin crops and threaten the health of humans and decimate native wildlife.

-New Zealanders spend nearly $200 million every year on vertebrate pest control, both directly through their own activities or indirectly via operations managed under regional and central government jurisdiction.
-High though this level of investment seems, it is miniscule however when compared with the values that are at risk from pest damage and disease.
+New Zealanders spend nearly $200 million every year on pest control, both directly through their own activities or indirectly via operations managed by regional and central government.
+High though this level of investment seems, it is miniscule however when compared with what is at risk.

 New Zealand professional pest control operators are also highly regarded overseas for their expertise.
 Many successful rodent eradication operations have been carried out on scores of offshore islands by New Zealanders, using mainly New Zealand-made PESTOFF® rodent baits and blocks.